abhishekbalam-xyz/thoughts/_posts/2018-01-28-Moved-site.md

 The long ass command arrgh.

----

-*Just added to the script, works fine*
+PS: *Just added to the script, works fine*

 # :)